 The SOWER men continued work on the units of the fourteen-plex at the staff motel of Way of the Cross.

-The two units from November had the finishing touches done as well as an additional unit which was completed from start to finish.
+The two units from November received the finishing touches.
+An additional unit was completed from start to finish.
 There were two units that had most of the heavy work done on them and some other flooring repairs in a sixth unit.
 The final work on the fourth and fifth units were left for the SOWER groups coming in the next three months.

 The ladies continued their work filling gift bags.